ivarref/double-trouble/README.md

 Thus if you are already catching this kind of exception, you may keep using that code.

+If there is an older duplicate transaction, e.g. cas from version 1 to 2 with a previously asserted and correct sha, but the current version now being at 3 (and not 2), `double-trouble` considers this an error.
+In this case `double-trouble` will also throw a regular `:db/cas` exception.
+This most likely means that the client/issuer of the transaction is out of sync, and thus you will want it to fail.

 If `com.github.ivarref.double-trouble/transact` detects a duplicate sha for a non-duplicate transaction, it will reset the atom `com.github.ivarref.double-trouble/healthy?` to `false`.